cgeoga/Vecchia.jl/paperscripts/EM/README.md

 buy.
 Emphasis on buy, though, because you do have to buy it and it is expensive.
 There is a six month trial version, though, that you can get, and you're restricted to 300 unknowns and constraints.
 So that version works fine for recreating this code.
-But it isn't easy to get it working, and so if you want to try to do that and aren't familiar with this process of connecting software packages maybe open up an issue or email me or something. *I have confirmed that the generic trust region optimizer that I have baked in
+But it isn't trivial to get it working, and so if you want to try to do that and aren't familiar with this process of connecting software packages maybe open up an issue or email me or something. *I have confirmed that the generic trust region optimizer that I have baked in